gazebosim/gz-sim/tutorials/headless_rendering.md

 installation and proper configuration of X, but the steps can be complex and error prone.

 An easier solution is through the use of [EGL](https://www.khronos.org/egl), which allows for the the creation of rendering surfaces without an X server.
-Ignition Gazebo has added support for EGL via the `--headless-rendering` command line option.
+Gazebo has added support for EGL via the `--headless-rendering` command line option.
 Use of EGL is only available with OGRE2.

 Example usage: